 Program Description

-Any gymnast who wishes to participate in competitions must be part of the RhythMix Team.
-Being on the competitive team is strictly optional and is by invitational only.
-Of course being on the team carries additional responsibilities, costs and commitment, but it also brings lots of rewards including, but not limited to, the excitement of competition, fun being around your friends, goal achievement and self-confidence.
+Any gymnast who wishes to participate in competitions must be part of the RhythMix Team as well as an active member of USAG.
+Being on the competitive team is strictly optional and is by invitation only.
+Of course, being on the team carries additional responsibilities, costs and commitments, but it also brings lots of rewards including, but not limited to, the excitement of competitions, fun being around your teammates, goal achievement and building self-confidence.

-Level 3 is the beginner competitive level.
-The goals of the Level 3 program are to focus attention on skill development, not the competition score.
-Level 3 gymnasts compete with two of the rhythmic apparatuses in addition to the floor (free hand) exercise.
-Level 3 gymnasts compete with up to four gymnasts performing at one time.
-The routines may be compulsory or optional, but each club must have the same routines.
+Level 3 is the first competitive level.
+The goal for the Level 3 program is to focus attention on skill development, not the competition scores.
+Level 3 gymnasts compete with one of the rhythmic apparatuses in addition to the floor (free hand) exercise.
+Level 3 gymnasts compete with up to two gymnasts performing at one time.
 Level 3 gymnasts compete at local and invitational meets.

 Level 4 is the second competitive level of rhythmic gymnastics and the first competitive level of competing at State and Regional Championships.
 Level 4 gymnasts compete with two of the rhythmic apparatuses in addition to the floor (free hand) exercise.
-Level 4 gymnasts may compete with two gymnasts performing at one time.
-The routines may be compulsory or optional but each club must have the same routines.
+Level 4 gymnasts compete with up to two gymnasts performing at one time.
+Level 4 gymnasts compete at local, invitational, State and Regional meets.

-Level 6 is the first transitional level between the compulsory program and the FIG Optional levels.
+Level 6 is the first transitional level between the lower levels and the upper levels.
 The goal is to develop flexibility, strength and handling skills while improving skill levels.
-Level 6 gymnasts compete with three of the rhythmic apparatuses in addition to the floor (free hand) exercise.
+Level 6 gymnasts compete with three of the rhythmic apparatuses in addition to the floor (free hand) exercise and a mandatory group routine.
+Level 6 gymnasts compete at local as well as travel meets.

 Level 7 is designed to prepare the gymnasts for the advanced skills of the FIG Program.
 The difficulty values for Level 7 skills are based on the current FIG Code of Points.
 Level 7 gymnasts compete with three of the rhythmic apparatuses in addition to the floor (free hand) exercise.